Sheriff's Office identifies body pulled from Charlotte Harbor

 • Anthony Torre Dudley, 31, 800 block of Mohawk Road, Venice.
 Charges: hold for Pinellas County for second-degree petty theft, third subsequent offense and violation of probation (original charge: grand theft).
 Bond: none.

-• Kathleen Susanne Locke, 48, 4800 block of Flamlau Avenue, North Port.
+• Kathleen Susanne Locke, 48, 4800 block of Flamlau Ave, North Port.
 Charge: violation of probation.
 Bond: none.

 • Steven Quanel Martinez Jr., 23, 1100 block of Avenida de la Esla, Venice.
 Charges: two counts of contempt of court.
 Bond: none.